 Sponsored by littleBits Education

 Interested in taking your makerspace to the next level?
 Looking for new ideas, tools or projects to reinvigorate inventors in your makerspace?
-Join makerspace expert Nicholas Provenzano, “The Nerdy Teacher,” to learn how to take your school or library makerspace to the next level.
+Makerspace expert Nicholas Provenzano, “The Nerdy Teacher,” demostrates how to take your school or library makerspace to the next level.

-In this edWebinar, we will explore new tools, techniques, project ideas, and best practices to engage your young makers.
-You’ll learn how this makerspace director and educator has grown his makerspace and offerings over the years, and get tons of new ideas to take back to your makerspace.
-Elementary and middle school level district administrators, principals, and technology coaches, as well as makerspace, technology and other subject classroom educators will benefit from attending this edWebinar.
-There will also be a live Q&A at the end of the session to address your specific questions.
+In this edWebinar, explore new tools, techniques, project ideas, and best practices to engage your young makers.
+Learn how this makerspace director and educator has grown his makerspace and offerings over the years, and get tons of new ideas to take back to your makerspace.
+Elementary and middle school level district administrators, principals, and technology coaches, as well as makerspace, technology and other subject classroom educators will benefit from watching this recorded edWebinar.

 About the Presenter